aws-samples/serverless-samples/apigw-log-analytic/README.md

 * Latency metrics for APIs and the Lambda Authorizer
 * Filter visualizations and reports by date, domain, status, usage plan, IP, and users (IAM or Cognito users)

-As we are using Amazon QuickSight for the visualization part, you have the flexibility to customize these tables and graphs based on your business use case.
+As we are using QuickSight for the visualization part, you have the flexibility to customize these tables and graphs based on your business use case.
 You can also set up [Amazon QuickSight Paginated Reports](https://aws.amazon.com/quicksight/paginated-reports/) and share reports and data exports from a single, fully managed, cloud-based business intelligence (BI) solution.
 API owners and product managers can receive daily or weekly reports on your API consumption.

 **Dashboard overview**